luci/recipes-py/README.recipes.md

     protobuf messages.
 Create one by calling `schedule_request` method.
 *   url_title_fn: generates a build URL title.
 See module docstring.
 *   step_name: name for this step.
+*   include_sub_invs: flag for including the scheduled builds' ResultDB invocations into the current build's invocation.
+Default is True.

 Returns:
   A list of